popitsch/nanopanel2/README.rst

 ============

 Nanopanel2 (np2) is a somatic variant caller for Nanopore panel sequencing data.
-Np2 works directly on FAST5 files and outputs VCF v4.2 and TSV files containing variant calls.
-It also produces haplotype map PDFs that inform about the haplotypes of called (PASS) variants.
+Np2 works directly on basecalled FAST5 files and outputs VCF v4.2 and TSV files containing variant calls and associated statistics.
+It also produces haplotype map TSV and PDF files that inform about haplotype distributions of called (PASS) variants.

 .. image:: docs/np2_block_diagram.png
    :alt: np2 block diagram